 The REST API authenticates users with an API key, and devices with a JSON Web Token (JWT).
 Only a subset of the nRF Cloud REST API endpoints should be called by devices instead of users.
 These endpoints indicate

 Some endpoints, like FetchCurrentPendingFOTAJobExecution, support both schemes.

-Most requests to the REST API require a simple authentication token (API key) in the
+Some requests to the REST API require a simple authentication token in the

 Authorization header.
 Here is a cURL example of this header: